Have questions? Mail aitxchallenge@gmail.com !

 We are limiting question submissions to simple (single-nucleotide and insertion/deletion) variants that can be represented in HGVS cDNA and protein formats.

-What if there are multiple diagnostic variants?
+Why would there be multiple diagnostic variants?

 Yes.